-The new travel: Fresh perspectives are brewing in an Italian B & B
+Seeing the world with different eyes.
+Fresh perspectives are brewing in an Italian B & B

 New Travel

-“We are at the dawn of a revolution that sees travel as an important means of change for ourselves and for the entire world.”
+“We are at the dawn of a revolution that sees travel as an important means of change.
+For ourselves and for the entire world.”

 HomCom in Italy invites people to review their old perspectives